 When looking at Justin, he gave me the impression of someone who played Chalice of the Void.
-Pairing this with how quickly he said my first few spells resolved, I had a gut feeling he wasn't on a blue deck.
-I pegged him for Dragon Stompy.
+Pairing this with how quickly he said my first few spells resolved, I had a gut feeling he wasn’t on a blue deck.
+I pegged him for Moon Stompy.

 Mountain Chain Lightning… I wasn’t far off.
 I draw Gitaxian Probe for turn and cast it hesitantly, I’m glad I did!
 Because it revealed: Pyrostatic Pillar, Pyrostatic Pillar, Fireblast, Price of Progress and a Mountain.
 I can’t win the game and am pretty far off, so I decide to use Lotus Petal to cast Brainstorm.
 Have I mentioned how lucky I am yet?
 After drawing one of two Cabal Therapy left in the deck, I felt like I was getting away with something.
 I search up the basic Swamp with Polluted Delta and cast Cabal Therapy.